+In 2022, the Company increased its investment in subsidiaries through the subscription of shares in Lynhurst Investment Pte.
+Ltd. ("Lynhurst") amounting to US\$2.1 million.
+After the subscription, Lynhurst remains as a direct wholly-owned subsidiary of the Company.

 In 2021, the Company increased its investment in subsidiaries through the subscription of shares in First Resources Trading Pte.
 Ltd. ("FRT") amounting to US\$160.0 million.
-After the subscription, FRT remains as a direct whollyowned subsidiary of the Company.
+After the subscription, FRT remains as a direct wholly-owned subsidiary of the Company.

-In 2020, the Company increased its investment in subsidiaries through the subscription of shares in PT Borneo Ketapang Permai ("PT BKP") amounting to US\$125.0 million, funded by capitalisation of loan to subsidiary.
-After the subscription, the equity interest of the Company in PT BKP remains unchanged at 95.00%.